Teaching Resources for an Election Year

 This election is an opportunity and a challenge.
 An opportunity to make government and geography lessons relevant.
-A challenge because you may find yourself needing to teach world religions out of cycle.
-After starting with a United States Presidential Election deck, augment your lessons with Boom Learning resources to get you through the election.
+Augment your lessons with Boom Cards United States Presidential Election resources.

 Government Teaching Resources

-What a historic year to be teaching about presidents with Hillary Clinton on the ballot as the first female major-party candidate for president.
 Learning about past POTUSi can be dry and dull.
 Presidential Trivia Fun Facts mixes it up with a walk on the lighter side of history.
 Jamie likes to use this deck during small group rotation time.
 Skills + standards + Boom Cards = fun.
-For more trivia try the Fun Facts About the Presidents bundle from Learning Harbor Resources for Teachers.
+Or try a different resource about the Presidents.

 In her 16 years as a third grade teacher, Becky Clark has met more than a few students who didn’t share her love for social studies.
 This year she has Boom Learning to help transform reluctant learners into Social Studies geeks like herself.
 She has her students practice Geography Map Skills: U.S. Regions, Continents & Oceans using Boom Cards.